tshabebe/keno_express_api/README.md

 - Use mongoose
 - Validate data for create a round
 - Validate existed rounds for create a round
-- Set create_at and update_at
+- ---Set create_at and update_at---
-- Set ends_at on round
+- ---Set ends_at on round---
 - Filter rounds/index params
 - Filter tickets/index params
+- Generates one drawn by round
+- Check db operation - render db error
+- Send POST request parameters as body

 ## Quick Start